joergen7/cre/README.md

 -callback prepare_case( A :: _, UsrInfo :: _ ) -> ok.
 ```

 The `prepare_case/2` function is called every time an application is received and prior to any other processing steps.
 The function is intended for the worker to perform any preparation steps necessary to start processing the application `A`.
-The `UsrInfo` field that is also provided is the data structure created as the output of `init/1`.
+The user info field `UsrInfo` has been generated using `init/1`.
 Upon success, the function returns the atom `ok`.
-Should anything in the preparation process go wrong, the function is supposed to throw an error.
+Should anything in the preparation process go wrong, the function is supposed to raise an exception.

 ##### stagein_lst/2

 ```erlang
 -callback stagein_lst( A :: _, UsrInfo :: _ ) -> [F :: _].
 ```
 The stagein_lst/2 produces a list of preconditions `F` for a given application `A`.
-In addition, the user info field `UsrInfo` which has been generated with `init/1` is provided.
-Later, the `do_stagein/3` function will be called in an arbitrary order for each of the preconditions this function returns.
+The user info field `UsrInfo` has been generated using `init/1`.
+Later, the `do_stagein/3` function will be called for each of the preconditions this function returns.

 ##### do_stagein/3